braindecode.models.LUNA#

 - class braindecode.models.LUNA(n_outputs=None, n_chans=None, n_times=None, sfreq=None, chs_info=None, input_window_seconds=None, patch_size=40, num_queries=4, embed_dim=64, depth=8, num_heads=2, mlp_ratio=4.0, norm_layer=<class 'torch.nn.modules.normalization.LayerNorm'>, drop_path=0.0, drop_prob_chan=0.0, attn_drop=0.0, activation=<class 'torch.nn.modules.activation.GELU'>)[source]#

-LUNA from Döner et al. [LUNA].
+LUNA from Döner et al [LUNA].

-Convolution Large Brain Model Channel
+Convolution Foundation Model Channel

 LUNA is a topology-invariant EEG model that processes signals from varying numbers of channels using a channel-unification mechanism with learned queries.